Inference in Linear Dyadic Data Models with Network Spillovers: Introduction

 \section{Introduction}

 Dyadic data is categorized by the dependence between two sets of sampled units (dyads).
-For example, exports between the U.S. and Canada depend on both countries (and, plausibly, their characteristics), while arrangements between a seller and a buyer show similar dependence.
-This contrasts to classical data in the social sciences that only depends on a single unit of observation (e.g., the GDP of the U.S.).
+For example, exports between the U.S. and Canada depend on both countries (and, plausibly, their characteristics).
+This contrasts to classical data in the social sciences that only depends on a single unit of observation (e.g., the GDP of the U.S., or a politician's vote in a roll-call).

 The empirical relevance of dyadic data is showcased by its widespread use, which has increased over the past two decades (\citet{Graham-2020a} provides an extensive review).
-For example, applications are found in international trade (export-import outcomes across countries, \citet{Anderson_and_van_Wincoop-2003}), macroeconomics (exchange rate determination, \citet{Lustig_and_Richmond-2020}), development (gift giving and insurance between two members in a village, \citet{Fafchamps_and_Gubert-2007}), political economy (correlation in voting behavior in Parliament across seating neighbors, \citet{Harmon_et_al-2019}), among many others.
-In all of these examples, applied researchers model the dependence between dyadic outcomes and observable characteristics using a linear model, which they then estimate using Ordinary Least Squares (OLS).
+For example, applications are found in political economy (correlation in voting behavior in Parliament across seating neighbors, \citet{Harmon_et_al-2019}), international political economy and trade (export-import outcomes across countries, \citet{Anderson_and_van_Wincoop-2003}), international relations (\citet{hoff04}, for a salient example), among many others.
+In fact, dyadic data is considered to be dominant in quantitative international relations \citep{poast}.
+In these examples, applied researchers typically model the dependence between dyadic outcomes and observable characteristics using a linear model, which they then estimate using Ordinary Least Squares (OLS).
 However, inference on such estimators for the linear parameters is more complex.

-The main approach in applied work has been the use of the so-called ``dyadic-robust" estimators (e.g., \citet{Cameron_et_al-2011}, \citet{Aronow_et_al-2015}, and \citet{Tabord-Meehan-2019}, among others).
-Such estimators build on the widely-used assumption in dyadic data that the error terms for dyad $(i,j)$ and for dyad $(k,l)$ can only be correlated if they share a unit (see \citet{Aronow_et_al-2015} and \citet{Tabord-Meehan-2019} for a discussion; \citet{Cameron_and_Miller-2014wp} for a review).
-In the context of international trade, this is equivalent to assuming, for example, that Canada-U.S. and France-U.S. trade may be correlated because the U.S. is present in both, but there is no correlation between Canada-U.S. exports and France-Germany ones (conditional on observable characteristics).
+The main approach in recent applied work has been the use of the so-called ``dyadic-robust" estimators (e.g., \citet{Cameron_et_al-2011}, \citet{Aronow_et_al-2015}, and \citet{Tabord-Meehan-2019}, among others).
+Such estimators build on the widely-used assumption in dyadic data that the error terms for dyad $(i, j)$ and for dyad $(k, l)$ can only be correlated if they share a unit (see \citet{Aronow_et_al-2015} and \citet{Tabord-Meehan-2019} for a discussion; \citet{Cameron_and_Miller-2014wp} for a review).